 The most powerful diesel engine is a 2.0-litre unit producing 182hp – that should suffice for most people.
 A claimed 55mpg is on offer, although testers find this difficult to achieve in real-world conditions.

-Our Hyundai Tucson configurator will search out the best offers for you, straight from trusted Hyundai dealers.
+Our Hyundai Tucson configurator will search out great offers for you, straight from trusted Hyundai dealers.

 Despite being a somewhat bulky SUV, the Mazda CX-5 has all the hallmarks that make Mazda’s smaller cars so popular – it handles well, looks fantastic and there’s a good amount of standard kit.
 Inside, there’s more space and gadgetry than many rivals and the boot can hold 503 litres.